keboola/connection-docs/tutorial/ad-hoc/index.md

 [Generic Extractor](/components/extractors/other/generic/).
 However, the data is provided in [JSON-stat](https://json-stat.org/) format, which contains tables encoded using the [row-major](https://en.wikipedia.org/wiki/Row-_and_column-major_order) method.
-Even though it is possible to import them to KBC, it would be necessary to do additional processing to obtain plain tables.
+Even though it is possible to import them to Keboola Connection, it would be necessary to do additional processing to obtain plain tables.

 To save time, use a tool designed for that -- [pyjstat](https://pypi.org/project/pyjstat/).
 It is a Python library which can read
 JSON-stat data directly into a [Pandas data frame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).